Scientific Name

 In early summer, each stem produces up to 4 spurred blue-purple flowers.

-You can start Columbine from seed or plant.
+You can start Columbine from seed or from a plant.
 Seeds can be direct sown throughout spring.
-The seeds need light to germinate, so simply press them on the soil surface and barely cover with soil.
-Since Columbine is a perennial, it will take two years from planting seeds for them to bloom.
+The seeds need light to germinate, so press them into the soil surface and cover them with soil only barely.
+Since Columbine is a perennial, it will take two years from seed to bloom.

 See more at How to Grow and Care for Columbine.